mwallace5270/hot-dust/README.md

 The `subtracted-bt` model takes the brightness temperature differences as inputs instead of the brightness temperature bands (i.e. _"M14-M15"_ and _"M15-M16"_ as opposed to _M14_, _M15_, and _M16_).
 Then the model predicts the _dust optical thickness_.

 The changes to the models can be found in thier respective branches and `preprocess` notebooks.

+# ADD RESULTS

 ## Results
 On the simulated data the model performed well.
 When applied to actual VIIRS data the network did not predict realistic dust optical thickness, suggesting that something about the simulated data was not sufficiently realistic.
 See the `evaluate` evaluate notebook.